 About Wowza Streaming Engine and Java

-When you install Wowza Streaming Engine 4.2.0 or later, Wowza Streaming Engine installs the server version of Java that it requires.
+When you install Wowza Streaming Engine 4.2.0 or later, Wowza Streaming Engine installs the server version of Java it requires.
+For more details, see Wowza Streaming Engine support for Java.

-Wowza Streaming Engine 4.8.18 (and later) is built on OpenJDK Java SE JRE 11.0.2 and requires Java 11 at a minimum, but can be used with Java versions 11 - 12.
-If you can’t or don’t want to use the version of Java that installs with Wowza Streaming Engine, you can use Java version 11 - 12.
+- Wowza Streaming Engine 4.8.18 - 4.8.27 is compiled using OpenJDK Java SE JRE 11.0.2 and requires Java 11 at a minimum, but can be used with Java versions 11 - 12.
+If you prefer, you can manually install a different version of Java.
+We support Java versions 11 - 12.

 Determine which version of Java your Wowza Streaming Engine instance is using

-The About Wowza Streaming Engine page displays the Java Version, Java VM Version, Java Architecture, and other details about the Java version that's in use.
+- The About Wowza Streaming Engine page displays the Java Version, Java VM Version, Java Architecture, and other details about the Java version in use.

 Download and install Java

-If you want to use a different version of Java than the one you have, follow these steps:
+If you want to use a different Java version than the one you have, follow these steps:

-• OpenJDK Java SE JRE 11.0.2 – For your convenience, we've provided the JRE installed with Wowza Streaming Engine 4.8.18 and later (OpenJDK Java SE JRE version 11.0.2) as a zip file on the Downloads tab of My Account.
-If using this to update your Java installation, you must unzip the package, select the folder that matches your operating system, and then copy and paste the contents into your Wowza Streaming Engine [install-dir]/jre directory.
+- OpenJDK Java SE JRE 11.0.2 – You can use this OpenJDK Java SE JRE version 11.0.2 package.
+If using this Java version to update your Java installation, you must unzip the package, select the folder that matches your operating system, and then copy and paste the contents into your Wowza Streaming Engine [install-dir]/jre directory.

-• Other Java versions – If you want to use a different version of Java, go to the OpenJDK Java Archive page and download a 64-bit version of a Java 11 - 12 JDK or Server JRE.
+- Other Java versions – If you want to use a different version of Java, go to the OpenJDK Java Archive page and download a 64-bit version of Java 11, 12, 21, or Server JRE.

 Note: The only time you should install a 32-bit version of Java is if you're running Wowza Streaming Engine on 32-bit Windows.

-3. Confirm that Wowza Streaming Engine is using the new version.
-See Determine which version of Java your Wowza Streaming Engine instance is using, above.
+- Confirm Wowza Streaming Engine is using the new version.
+See Determine which version of Java your Wowza Streaming Engine instance is using.

-4. If Wowza Streaming Engine isn't using the right version of Java, point it to the version you installed.
-See Instruct Wowza Streaming Engine to use a specific version of Java, below.
+- If Wowza Streaming Engine isn't using the right version of Java, point it to the version you installed.
+See Instruct Wowza Streaming Engine to use a specific version of Java.

 Instruct Wowza Streaming Engine to use a specific version of Java